Tasks

 The steps attribute defines the series of commands that composes the task.
 These commands can be of 3 kinds:

-• Script: you can define shell, python or Ruby scripts in the scripts/ folder, making it convenient to reuse commands across multiple tasks or simply isolate a complex set of commands.
-For example:
+scripts/folder, making it convenient to reuse commands across multiple tasks or simply isolate a complex set of commands.
+For example:steps: - run: devops scripts/some_script.shTo use packages (

 Commands are run as the devops user on targeted nodes.
 You can however switch users by using the sudo command in scripts or inline commands.